WHAT TO DO

 Carry out environmental audits and implement appropriate modifications in the setting.

-Devise a bespoke sensory diet for the child using the sensory assessment checklists and implement it.
+Follow the ‘do’ and ‘review’ process from within the sensory toolkit.
 Continue to liaise with any health professionals, as appropriate, and involve parents/carers in planning and reviews.

-Seek advice from the appropriate health professional should the child have a diagnosis that affects their participation in play and physical activities.
+Seek advice from the appropriate health professional should the child have a diagnosis that affects their participation in education and activities of daily living.
 More specialist advice can be found online.

 Special Educational Needs and Disability Co-Ordinator (SENDCo) to support the key person in planning and using differentiated activities and more specialist strategies and resources to support the child.

-Ongoing monitoring and reviewing of specific strategies and advice given by professionals, such as ISCAN Occupational Therapy (OT) and the Tameside Outreach Support Service (TSOSS)
+Ongoing monitoring and reviewing of specific strategies and advice given by professionals, such as ISCAN Occupational Therapy (OT) and Tameside Outreach Support Service (TSOSS).

-Staff and parents/carers to access further training to develop increased understanding of sensory needs and behaviours.
+Staff and parents/carers to access further training to develop increased understanding of sensory needs and behaviours e.g. via ISCAN Occupational Therapy (OT)or Barnardo’s family hubs.

 Training around sensory needs Tameside Outreach Support Service (TSOSS), Tameside Educational Psychology Service (EPS), ISCAN Occupational Therapy (OT).